 Where/when to start:

-- The Lake Louise parking lot fills up early, so plan to at least be parked by 7:30 AM.
-And if you want to get on the Plain of Six Glaciers trail before it gets busy, you want to start hiking early.
+- Parking at Lake Louise is extremely limited, and the parking lot shuttle has to be booked 2 days in advance.
+You can also book a shuttle from Banff.
+If you want to park yourself, plan to be at the parking lot at least by 7:30 AM.
+If you want to get on the Plain of Six Glaciers trail before it gets busy and guarantee you’ll have parking, you want to start early.

 - The trail starts with the paved trail around the Lake Louise lakeshore.
 Just stay on the flat, paved path until you reach the end of the lake.
 The paved path will then turn to gravel and go up a small hill.
 This is the beginning of the Plain of Six Glaciers hike.